kubecost/docs/kubecost-cloud-request-right-sizing.md

 This documentation should only be consulted when using Kubecost Cloud!
 For information about request right-sizing recommendations for self-hosted Kubecost, see [here](https://docs.kubecost.com/using-kubecost/navigating-the-kubecost-ui/savings/auto-request-sizing).
 {% endhint %}

-Kubecost Cloud is able to provide recommendations for right-sizing for your container requests to ensure they are as cost-effective as possible.
+Kubecost Cloud is able to provide recommendations for right-sizing your container requests to ensure they are as cost-effective as possible.
 Recommendations are provided for all namespaces within your cluster.

 ## Viewing request recommendations